CEW Call for Nominations for the Dr. Richard Playle Awards for Outstanding BSc and MSc Theses in Ecotoxicology

 Award recipients are expected to give an oral presentation on the subject of their thesis dissertation at the next meeting.
-The next Canadian Ecotoxicity Workshop will be held in Saskatoon, Saskatchewan, on October 4 -7, 2015.
+The next Canadian Ecotoxicity Workshop will be held in Edmonton, Alberta, on September 25-28, 2016.

 In order to support recipient attendance at the meeting, the following costs will be reimbursed by CEW, up to a maximum of CAD $1,000: